5 practical tips to ask for feedback after job rejection

 Keep in mind that the odds might not have been in your favor.
 In the USA, on average, over 100 candidates apply for a single position.

 Only about 20% are actually called in for an interview.
 Still, it won’t hurt if you ask for feedback after a job application rejection.

 Table of Contents

 Can you ask for feedback after job rejection?

-It is okay to ask for feedback after job rejection.
+It is okay to ask for feedback after a job rejection.
 But this doesn’t necessarily mean that you will get a response.